 Does Independence University provide help for military issues?

 Independence University's military admissions consultants are specially trained and uniquely qualified to understand your needs as a military student.
-Your team includes advisors with a thorough understanding of military, spouse, and dependent military financial aid.
+Your team includes advisers with a thorough understanding of military, spouse, and dependent military financial aid.

 What if I’m deployed?